 Nitrogen, oxygen and carbon molecules abound

-A spark of life, is fired underground
+A spark of life is fired underground

 It starts up the ladder, an evolutionary march

-From simple carbohydrate to more complex starch
+From simple carbohydrates to more complex starch

 From plant photosynthesis and gaseous exchange,